 Using Meir Amit data we identify 303 Israeli airstrikes and 26 Palestinian projectiles launches as reprisals explicitly linked to earlier recorded provocations.
 Reprisals represent 85.8% of all Israeli airstrikes and 4% of all Palestinian projectile launches recorded in the Meir Amit data.
 The substantial difference in terms of reprisals (85.8% versus 4%) could well be driven by reporting bias: Meir Amit is based in Israel and is partly staffed by Israeli army veterans, which may lead them to follow more feeds from Israeli sources than Palestinian.
-We therefore conclude nothing directly from these data.
-Instead, in Figures 3 and 4 we exploit the reprisal data only to calculate the typical delay in carrying out a retaliatory attack.
+We therefore make no direct conclusions from these data.
+Instead, in Figures 4 and 5 we exploit the reprisal data only to calculate the typical delay in carrying out a retaliatory attack.

-As Figures 3 and 4 suggest, both Israelis and Gazans tend to retaliate within one or two days of the initial attack, with few exceptions.
+As Figures 4 and 5 suggest, both Israelis and Gazans tend to retaliate within one or two days of the initial attack, with few exceptions.
 The speediness of retaliations makes sense for at least two reasons.
 First, both sides have the technological capability to retaliate within hours of an attack.
 Israel keeps fighter-jets ready to scramble.
 It also has drones in the skies over Gaza which, according to our data, oftentimes spot and strike militant rocket crews even while they are setting up to launch.
 Similarly, as already established by Haushofer et al. (2010), the technology for launching mortars and rockets allows Gazan militants to retaliate within hours of provocation.
-Secondly, apropos the deterrence-blowback tradeoff, each side wants the other to interpret its retaliation as a reprisal, i.e. as a price of the earlier provocation.
-Performing retaliations soon after a provocation helps establish this causal linkage in the minds of internal and external audiences.
-If for some reason the reprisal is delayed, the actor has added incentive to announce publicly that this is a reprisal for the earlier provocation, thus raising the probability that Meir Amit records it as such.
-We should therefore expect that the observed retaliation delays are, if anything, biased upward by this selection issue.